insdaguirre/4940_Shiny/README.md

 The Shiny frontend communicates with a Node.js backend API that handles AI processing:

 1. **User Input**: User uploads an image, enters location, and optionally adds context via the Shiny UI
-2. **Image Analysis**: Backend calls GPT-5.1 Responses API to analyze the image and identify:
+2. **Image Analysis**: Backend calls GPT-5 Chat Completions API to analyze the image and identify:
    - Primary and secondary materials
    - Item condition (clean, soiled, damaged, etc.)
    - Contaminants (food residue, grease, etc.)
    - Material category
 3. **RAG Query** (if RAG service is available): Backend queries RAG service for local recycling regulations:
-   - Searches vector store for location-specific regulations
+   - Searches vector store for location-specific regulations using similarity search (top_k=15)
    - Retrieves official recycling guidelines for the material and location
    - Returns relevant regulations to enhance the analysis
 4. **Recyclability Assessment**: Backend calls GPT-4.1 Responses API with RAG context and web search to: